Myanmar government says case against Reuters journalists can proceed

 Zaw Htay could not be reached on Monday to clarify whether Htin Kyaw or Suu Kyi had been personally involved in the decision, or if other officials had signed off on the president’s behalf.

-Suu Kyi, head of the ruling National League for Democracy (NLD), is barred from the presidency under a constitution written by the military.
+Suu Kyi, head of the ruling National League for Democracy, is barred from the presidency under a constitution written by the military.
 But she effectively runs the country in the role of “state counsellor”.

-Approval from the president’s office is needed before court proceedings can begin in a case brought under the Official Secrets Act.
-Section 13 of the Act states: “No Court shall take cognizance of any offence under this Act unless upon complaint made by order of, or under authority from, the President of the Union.”

 A number of governments, including the United States, Canada and Britain, and United Nations’ Secretary-General Antonio Guterres, as well as Reuters Editor-in-Chief Stephen J. Adler and a host of journalists’ and human rights’ groups have criticised the arrests as an attack on press freedom and called on Myanmar to release the two men.